-- 51. The scope of financial materiality for sustainability reporting is an expansion of the scope of materiality used in the process of determining which information should be included in the undertaking's financial statements. - 52.
-The financial materiality assessment process described in paragraph 42 includes, but is not limited to, the identification of information that is useful to investors, lenders and other creditors when they, as primary users of general-purpose financial reporting, assess the effects of sustainability matters on the undertaking's cash flows, development, performance, position, cost of capital or access to finance.
-In particular, information is considered material for primary users of general-purpose financial reporting if omitting, misstating or obscuring that information could reasonably be expected to influence decisions that they make on the basis of the undertaking's sustainability statements. - 53.
-A sustainability matter is material from a financial perspective if it triggers or may trigger material financial effects on the undertaking.
-This is the case when it generates or may generate risks that have a material influence (or are likely to have a material influence) on the undertaking's cash flows, development, performance, position, cost of capital or access to finance in the short-, medium- and long-term time horizons.
-Risks may derive from past events or future events and may have effects in relation to: - assets and liabilities already recognised in financial reporting or that may be recognised as a result of future events; or - (b) factors of value creation that do not meet the financial accounting definition of assets and liabilities and/or the related recognition criteria but contribute to the generation of cash flows and more generally to the development of the undertaking.
-The latter factors are generally referred to as "capitals" in frameworks promoting a multi-capital approach; the capitals may in some cases (but not in all cases) meet the criteria for recognition and reporting in financial statements. - 54.
-The financial materiality of a sustainability matter is not constrained to matters that are within the control of the undertaking but includes information on material risks attributable to business relationships with other undertakings/stakeholders beyond the scope of consolidation used in the preparation of financial statements. - 55.
+- (a) assets and liabilities already recognised in financial reporting or that may be recognised as a result of future events; or - (b) factors of value creation that do not meet the financial accounting definition of assets and liabilities and/or the related recognition criteria but contribute to the generation of cash flows and more generally to the development of the undertaking.
+The latter factors are generally referred to as "capitals" in frameworks promoting a multi-capital approach; the capitals may in some cases (but not in all cases) meet the criteria for recognition and reporting in financial statements. - 51.
+The financial materiality of a sustainability matter is not constrained to matters that are within the control of the undertaking but includes information on material risks attributable to business relationships with other undertakings/stakeholders beyond the scope of consolidation used in the preparation of financial statements. - 52.
 Dependencies from natural and social resources are sources of financial risks.
-Dependencies may trigger effects in two possible ways: - they may influence the undertaking's ability to continue to use or obtain the resources needed in its business processes, as well as the quality and pricing of those resources; and - (b) they may affect the undertaking's ability to rely on relationships needed in its business processes on acceptable terms. - 56.
+Dependencies may trigger effects in two possible ways: - (a) they may influence the undertaking's ability to continue to use or obtain the resources needed in its business processes, as well as the quality and pricing of those resources; and - (b) they may affect the undertaking's ability to rely on relationships needed in its business processes on acceptable terms. - 53.
 The materiality of risks is assessed based on a combination of the likelihood of occurrence and the size of the potential financial effects.